 Once you have decided to have an electrical safety check you should expect the process to include the following steps:

 - A discussion with your electrician about the age of your home, any past issues and possibly a visit to examine your electrics and provide an accurate quote.

-- On the day, your electrician should test your appliances, power sockets, lighting and other fixings to check they are safe to use.
+- Your electrician should test your appliances, power sockets, lighting, and other fixings to check they are safe to use on the day.

 - The electrician should identify any circuit hazards; any faulty appliances or electrical connections; and any overloaded outlets.